 I love that this mama incorporated her daughter’s fore arm crutches into her giraffe costume!
 For more pictures and details about the costume check out A Life Less Ordinary.

 Under the Sea Costumes

-This DIY shark costume is made out of a large piece of cardboard and paint.
+This DIY shark costume is made out of a large piece of cardboard and spray paint.
 I attached a reusable grocery bag handle to the back of the shark so my son could easily hold the shark.
 Click here for more DIY shark costume details.

 You can make the cutest little DIY pigeon costume with a paper plate and a mint colored dress!
 Best part?
 It will take you less than 3 minutes to paint and put together.

 This is the best handmade peacock costume I’ve come across.
 The onesie and tights are store bought, but the tail feather “belt” is handmade.
 For more details and pictures, check out Creatively Christy.

 The following list of cute animal costumes don’t fit into any of the categories above, but they’re too cute not to make the animal costumes for kids list!

 These bat capes and hats are perfect for little bat lovers.
 Find the simple sewing project on Made Everyday.